 Resources: Know Before You Go

 Please review the below tables to determine when you will receive your financial aid offer based on your cohort and program.
+Current students can view their financial aid offer in UAccess Student Center.
+Incoming students can find their financial aid offer in the Next Steps Center.

-SPRING 2023 FINANCIAL AID OFFER TIMELINE
+SUMMER 2024 FINANCIAL AID OFFER TIMELINE

-Graduate/Professional Students 2-3 weeks after submitting FAFSA
+Graduate/Professional Students Beginning in early July, then on a rolling basis 2-3 weeks after submitting FAFSA and time of admission

 Law, Med, and VetMed Students Check with your respective school offices for your aid offer timeline